Dr. Henry J. Bowers Focus Group

 We operate from a position of collective strength, rather than a deficit, to address the role, obligations, and necessity of Black manhood and womanhood in the academy and beyond.
 We are models of excellence who defy, critique, and improve prevailing images of Black men and women in the academy and throughout the world.

-We provide an atmosphere where students are comfortable, and through strength, can learn to deal with discomfort.
+We provide an atmosphere where all students are comfortable, and through strength, can learn to deal with discomfort.
 We expose them to opportunities within and outside HFC to help them academically and professionally.
 We help students navigate HFC and connect them with campus resources.

 How can I get involved?

-We host regular events on campus, and we invite all Black students to consider participating in the Focus Group.
+We host regular events on campus, and we invite all students to consider participating in the Focus Group.
 Meetings are open to anyone.
 Contact us for more information.

 Meeting schedule and information